-Rates include a light breakfast, usually granola, fruit, a baked option like banana bread and something savoury like eggs.
+Rates exclude a light breakfast ($25 a person), usually granola, fruit, a baked option like banana bread and something savoury like eggs.
 Everything in the breakfast is either grown on site or comes from a farm nearby.

 Every visit has a custom-made program that will include activities like yoga, meditation, wellness talks and farming classes.

 The Dutchess closes from time to time, but the dates aren’t set in stone.
 Call our Smith24 team for the most up-to-date availability.

 Free WiFi throughout; tea and coffee in the pantry.
 In rooms: minibar; Aesop and Prncpls bath products.

 We’re fans of the King Suite, which has a cosy living room, a bathroom with a soaking tub and a walk-in shower, and views of the biodynamic farm and rolling hills beyond.